jylisadoney/intro-excel-2/3-generate.md

 After inserting a blank PivotTable, we can now build a report (or PivotTable) based on the data.

+PivotTables contain four areas:
+1. Values: Fields you want to `measure`.
+1. Columns: Headings that represent your selected `values`
+1. Rows: Fields you want to use to `group and categorize` your data
+1. Filters: Fields you want to use to `isolate or focus` your data

 ## More Help

 ### PivotTables